 Cold Mountain by Charles Frazier: I can’t remember the first time I read it but years later I remember it being the first book I was able to get through after the Celexa started working and I was settling into life on Lake Wabigoon, when I was able to sleep again.
 When I could begin again to look at words without seeing them as an indictment against myself (what have you done?, the voices asked).
 I’ve read Cold Mountain several times and I’m overdue to read it again.
 It’s one of those books I’ll be reading for the rest of my life.
 A perfect case.
 And please, let’s not ever mention the movie.
 I attended a premiere of the movie at $100 a ticket, two weeks before its wide release, mainly to see Charles Frazier, who was going to talk about the book and the process of seeing it made into a film in a conversation with Anthony Minghella mediated by Michael Ondaatje.
 The Literacy Society of Canada or some such put it on, and they sent some poor gal out to tell us that Charles Frazier wasn’t going to be there, sans explanation.
 And then the movie sucked.
 One of those movies– like Francis Ford Coppola’s Dracula– that I will never see again.
 Like Billy Bob Thornton’s All The Pretty Horses.
 I had to see it once, out of curiosity, but we’re done.
 Cold Mountain, the movie?
 Never again.
 But the book is so beautiful.
 Not everyone feels this way.
 I gave my Uncle Chuck a copy, thinking he’d love it, and when I asked him about it the next time I saw him he said, “I didn’t finish it.”
 “What?!
 You didn’t like it?”
 He shook his head.
 “Bad things just kept happening to the guy and I just knew it wasn’t gonna get any better for him.
 I don’t read a book for that.
 Real life does that enough.
 I read for escape.
 No thanks.”
 I couldn’t be in further disagreement.
 It still shocks me to hear someone passing up such a rich and beautiful book because it doesn’t have a happy ending (whatever that is).
 I will never understand that.
 It’s like when people say that Leonard Cohen is depressing.
 No. Leonard Cohen is not depressing.
 Leonard Cohen is inspiring as hell.
 Walmart is depressing.
 Let’s get the distinction straight.
 As for Charles Frazier, if you could open my heart and go in, you’d find a little bookshelf in there with a number of volumes on it, and Cold Mountain would be on top.

-2. Here’s a handful of poems (there are many missing, but this is a start) that have got me through things.
-I’m sorry to leave you with only the titles, and of course, the best thing to do is to have the books which contain them, but for any detectives out there willing to dig, here’s some of my all-time favourites:
+I’m sorry to leave you with only the titles, and of course, the best thing is to have the books which contain them, but for any detectives out there willing to dig, here’s some of my all-time favourites: